-A: You and your family are in for a crash course in learning to be flexible.
-It is likely that for the foreseeable future, you will not be able to count on a predictable schedule.
+A: You and your family will need to be flexible.
+It is likely that, for the foreseeable future, you will not be able to count on a predictable schedule.
 Physical and emotional changes, as well as reactions to treatment, will probably affect your daily routine.
 Demands for a new level of flexibility may never have been so great.
 Ask your family to think about which routines are most important.
 Try to put your energy into them.
 These are a few of the things that you can expect to change: transportation, meal preparation, errands, attendance at your child's functions, visitors to your home, communication with friends, house rules, everyone's energy levels, emotional needs, holidays, and vacations.
-It may be frustrating, but remember that these are temporary changes.
+It may be frustrating.
 Learning together to be more flexible and overcome adversity may be a hidden benefit of the cancer experience for you and your family.

 Q: How do I blend our old routines with the new demands we are facing?